maphew/pelican-themes-preview/samples/content/markup-tests/rst-cheatsheet.rst

 :slug: a brief introduction to reStructuredText (reST) concepts and syntax

-*This is a copy of rst-cheatsheet.rst from* https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst *commit ``62ce5c7``*
+*This is a lightly modified copy of rst-cheatsheet.rst from* https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst *commit ``62ce5c7``*